Website Manager

 Law 16 Goal Kick

-GOAL KICK PROCEDURE (NEW FOR 2019)
+GOAL KICK PROCEDURE

 The ball does NOT need to leave the penalty area to be in play.
 The ball is in play when it is kicked and clearly moves.
 Opponents must be outside the penalty area until the ball is in play.